kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/113-get-involved-in-development/102-writing-patches.md

 # Writing Patches

-## Writing Patches

-Writing patches is a significant way to contribute to the PostgreSQL community, as it helps improve the database system.
-Patches are code modifications that implement new features, fix bugs, improve performance, or address security vulnerabilities.
-Learning how to create patches is a valuable skill for a PostgreSQL DBA, allowing you to contribute directly to the development process and exchange knowledge with the community.

-### Getting Started with Writing Patches

-1. **Understand the coding conventions**: Before you start writing patches, familiarize yourself with the [PostgreSQL coding conventions](https://www.postgresql.org/docs/current/source.html).
-Following these guidelines ensures your code is consistent with the rest of the project and easy to review.

-2. **Review the development process**: Read the [PostgreSQL development documentation](https://www.postgresql.org/developer/) to learn how the community collaborates, what tools they use, and how contributions are reviewed and integrated.
+If you are an experienced developer or willing to learn, you can contribute to PostgreSQL by writing patches.
+Patches are important to fix bugs, optimize performance, and implement new features.
+Here are some guidelines on how to write patches for PostgreSQL:

+### Step 1: Find an Issue or Feature

+Before writing a patch, you should identify an issue in PostgreSQL that needs fixing or a feature that requires implementation.
+You can find existing issues or propose new ones in the [PostgreSQL Bug Tracker](https://www.postgresql.org/support/submitbug/) and [PostgreSQL mailing lists](https://www.postgresql.org/list/).

+### Step 2: Familiarize Yourself with the Codebase

+To write a patch, you must have a good understanding of the PostgreSQL source code.
+The code is available on the [official website](https://www.postgresql.org/developer/sourcecode/) and is organized into different modules.
+Familiarize yourself with the coding conventions, coding style, and the appropriate module where your patch will be applied.

+### Step 3: Set up the Development Environment

-3. **Set up your development environment**: Install a PostgreSQL developer version on your local machine to experiment and test your patches.
-Follow the instructions in the [PostgreSQL developer setup guide](https://www.postgresql.org/docs/current/installation.html) to set up your environment.
+To create a patch, you need a development environment with the required tools, such as Git, GCC, and Bison.
+Follow the instructions in the [PostgreSQL Developer Setup Guide](https://wiki.postgresql.org/wiki/Developer_Setup) to set up your environment.

-4. **Identify an issue**: Look for open issues in the [PostgreSQL bug tracker](https://www.postgresql.org/account/submitbug/) and the [mailing list](https://www.postgresql.org/list/pgsql-hackers/) and pick one that you want to work on.
-You can also search for "TODO" comments in the source code, which often indicate areas that need improvement.
+### Step 4: Write the Patch

+Ensure that your patch adheres to the [PostgreSQL Coding Conventions](https://www.postgresql.org/docs/current/source-format.html).
+This includes following proper indentation, formatting, and organizing your code.
+Write clear and concise comments to help others understand the purpose of your patch.

-### Writing Your First Patch
+### Step 5: Test the Patch

-1. **Fork the PostgreSQL repository**: Create your own copy of the PostgreSQL Git repository, which will allow you to manage your changes independently from the main project.

-2. **Create a branch**: Make a new branch in your forked repository to contain your changes.
-This keeps your code separate from the main project and makes it easier to submit for review later.

-3. **Implement your changes**: Implement your modifications in your local copy of the PostgreSQL source code.
-Be sure to follow the coding conventions and write thorough comments explaining your changes.

-4. **Test your patch**: Perform extensive testing of your patch.
-Run the PostgreSQL [regression test suite](https://www.postgresql.org/docs/current/regress.html) to check for any side-effects of your modifications, and add new tests if necessary.

-5. **Create a commit**: Once you're satisfied with your changes and their impact, create a commit containing your patch description and the modified files.
+Before submitting your patch, thoroughly test it to ensure it works correctly and does not introduce new issues.
+Run the patch through the PostgreSQL regression test suite, as well as any additional tests specific to your patch.

+### Step 6: Create a Commit and Generate a Patch

+After completing your patch and testing it, create a Git commit with a clear and concise commit message.
+Use `git-format-patch` to generate a patch file that can be submitted to the PostgreSQL project.

-### Submitting Your Patch
+### Step 7: Submit the Patch

-1. **Generate a patch file**: Use the `git format-patch` command to generate a patch file (`.patch`) from your commit.

-2. **Post your patch to the mailing list**: Send your patch file to the [pgsql-hackers mailing list](https://www.postgresql.org/list/pgsql-hackers/) along with an explanation of the problem it solves, the approach you've taken, and any other relevant information.
-The community will review your patch, provide feedback, and, if needed, request changes.

-3. **Respond to feedback**: Address any concerns raised during the review process and submit a new patch if necessary.
-Follow the [patch submission guidelines](https://www.postgresql.org/docs/current/submitting-patches.html) to ensure your patch is accepted by the community.

-4. **Monitor your patch's progress**: Keep track of your patch's status in the [PostgreSQL CommitFest](https://commitfest.postgresql.org/), where it will be reviewed, tested, and potentially committed to the main PostgreSQL repository.

-Contributing patches to PostgreSQL is a rewarding process that enables continuous improvement of the software and enhances your knowledge as a DBA.
-By following these guidelines, you can actively participate in the open-source community and help shape the future of PostgreSQL.
+Once your patch is ready, submit it through the appropriate [PostgreSQL mailing list](https://www.postgresql.org/list/) for review.
+Be prepared to receive feedback, make revisions, and resubmit your patch if necessary.
+Remember, contributing to an open-source project like PostgreSQL is a collaborative process!

+By following these steps, you will be well on your way to contributing to the PostgreSQL project by writing patches.
+Happy coding!